Marriage of the Virgin (Campin): Style

-Campin was known to work in the International Gothic style.
+Campin worked in the International Gothic style.
 Gothic style is based on strict geometry and having optical and coloristic elements that are within architecture and paintings.
 This can be seen on the painting on the right side where there is an unfinished Gothic cathedral being constructed.
 The is a high degree of detail on the pillars with their sharp lines and pointed arches, compared to the rounded arches of the Romanesque architecture on the left side of the painting.
-Inside the Romanesque building, three stained glass windows contain scenes from the Old Testament.
+Inside the Romanesque building, three stained-glass windows contain scenes from the Old Testament.
 Campin had learned how to paint Romanesque architecture by observing frescos with similar architectural structure.

-He looked through Romanesque inscriptions and partly used his imagination to create the work that transpired throughout his lifetime.
-The International Gothic style is on display with the rich colors provided by the wardrobes of the people.
-The painting also has a significant amount of Naturalism, as can be seen in facial expression of the figures.
-There is more detail added to the face of the figures and the painting has accurate depiction of life within the medium.
-In addition, the lines and surface detail of the architecture and pillars are a primary focus for the painting as each line can clearly be seen on the architecture.
-Lastly, the medium was painted on an oil on oak panel.
+The painting has a significant amount of Naturalism, as can be seen in facial expression of the figures.
+The lines and surface detail of the architecture and pillars are a primary focus for the painting as each line can clearly be seen on the architecture.
+The rich colors of the clothing are typical of the International Gothic style.

 Interpretation

 The main story of the artwork, the betrothal of Joseph and the Virgin Mary, did not come from the Bible, but from apocryphal sources like the Golden Legend.
-There are also sainted glass windows in the painting's architecture depicting scenes from the Old Testament that were intended to signal the redemption of Christ.
+There are also stained-glass windows in the painting's architecture depicting scenes from the Old Testament that were intended to signal the redemption of Christ.
 Erwin Panofsky believed that The Marriage of The Virgin was a story about redemption.
 The symbolism of the Gothic architecture on the right is related to the imminent arrival of the New Law under Jesus.
 On the left side, Campin depicts Joseph who is going to be betrothed to Mary, indicating that Jesus has not been born yet.
 This reinforces the message that the Romanesque architecture is symbolic for the Old Testament which represents a time where Judaism was widely practiced and followed.
 The newer Gothic architecture is a representation of the New Testament since the new law was of Christian belief.

 Panofsky believed that the unfinished architecture was intended as a metaphor for the beginning of Christianity.
-He viewed the painting as a form of disguised symbolism since there are indications of hidden meanings that reside in the architecture of his painting.
-This includes some of the figures in his artwork as well.
+He viewed the painting as a form of disguised symbolism since there are indications of hidden meanings that reside in the architecture and figures depicted.